paulocts/themosia2026-cg-interfaces/hands_on/02_build_interface/README.md

 The `-noc` flag prevents GROMACS from recentering the components in the large box.
 While not strictly required for the simulations, it is convenient for visualization.

 Be sure to use the same x and y values matching those extracted from the surface file.
+Pay also attention that in this last step here the dimension units are in nm.

 ---